IWI Jericho 941 Review : Quality, Reliability, and Performance

 The original Jericho 941 came in a 9mm configuration with the ability to convert the gun to anew caliber called 41 Action Express.
 The 41 AE was a potent cartridge that outperformed the 40 S&W but didn’t quite hit heavy 10mm loads.
 The caliber didn’t succeed, so the 41 AE conversion died a silent death.
 Modern Jericho pistols come in 9mm, 40 S&W, and 45 ACP.

-The design of the gun makes it perfect for home defense, and even duty work.
+As a former Marine, I can appreciate the design and functionality of the Jericho, making it perfect for home defense and even duty work.
 It handles very nicely at the range as a heavy metal gun, and the DA/SA design is a personal favorite.
 The Jericho serves as an odd and often unknown pop culture icon.
 The Jericho stars in numerous films and television shows and is oddly often wielded by the bad guys.
 Its distinct appearance makes it an eye-catching option in a world of plain black polymer pistols.

 IWI Jericho Features